Mobile phone rights

 1. Cancel your contract without penalty under certain circumstances

-While telcos are allowed to charge you if you terminate your contract early, under the Australian Consumer Law you can cancel your contract early without penalty under certain circumstances.
+While telcos are allowed to charge you if you terminate your contract early, under the ACL you can cancel your contract early without penalty under certain circumstances.

 These circumstances include: